 It is important that caregivers, teachers, and our children are all on the same page and the same team in the education process.
 Rhyme and Reason keeps a digital archive for each student, with stories, pictures, video, and audio elements to track and preserve each learning journey.
 Every family will have private and secure access to their child’s archive, which will be updated weekly with artefacts of learning.
 Multiple lines and methods of communication between caregivers and teachers will be fostered throughout the year to keep us connected.

 Rhyme and Reason offers a teacher-student ratio of 1:8 to ensure that every child receives the nurturing and responsive care they deserve.

 Our Educators are highly-qualified and extremely passionate, with years of experience in a wide variety of classrooms, teaching methodologies, program structures, and continuing training.

-We offer four sessions a week, with two classes in each time slot, one for three-year olds and one for four-year olds, though movement between these age cohorts occurs daily as children are free to pursue the learning activities that interest them most.
+We offer ten sessions a week, and families can choose either morning or afternoon sessions for 1,2,3,4, or 5 days a week.
+We do not split our classroom into traditional age cohorts, instead using iso-principle to gauge where our students' energy levels are and stream them through the 'energetic start to the day' or the' calm start to the day' (this is assessed on a daily basis so children get to experience a variety of cohort combinations).
 Parent Volunteers are scheduled on a regular basis to join in and witness the learning that takes place in our classroom.
 Special Guests and Partner Organizations also join us regularly for enhanced learning opportunities.
 We want the world to be our classroom, so in our brief hours in our indoor learning centre, we will bring the world to us.